What is musculoskeletal medicine?

 What can we treat with musculoskeletal medicine?

-Musculoskeletal conditions are the most common cause of severe long term pain and physical disability.
-These conditions are major causes for work limitation and early retirement.
+Musculoskeletal conditions are a common cause of severe long term pain and physical disability.
+These conditions affect life quality and are major causes for work limitation and early retirement.
 We most commonly treat the following health concerns:

 - Muscle and joint aches and pains